-The first application we use is TPC-W [19], an industry standard e-commerce application.
-TPC-W specifies 14 unique Web interactions.
-The database is configured for 10,000 items and 288,000 customers.
-Session based workload is generated from a client program to emulate concurrent users.
-The think time is set to 0.035 seconds.
-The max clients of Apache and max threads of Tomcat are set as 50.
-We change workload by varying the number of concurrent sessions generated by the workload generator.
 Each run lasts 200 seconds after 60 seconds of warm-up period.
 We measure different model input and output parameters during each run.
 We then apply MVA algorithm described in section 4.4 to derive the response time and throughput.
-Figure 7 shows the results of the response time and throughput predicted by the model and the response time directly measured for number of concurrent sessions varying from 1 to 200.
+Figure 7 shows the results of the response time and throughput predicted by the model and the response time directly measured for sessions varying from 1 to 200.
 From the figures, we can see that the analytic model does predict the performance of TPC-W accurately.
 The results predicted by our model are close to the measurement under different workloads, even when the application reaches its maximum throughput.

 To further validate the effectiveness of our performance model, we experimented with RUBiS, an eBay like auction site developed at Rice University [1].
 It defines 26 interactions and has 1,000,000 users and 60,000 items.
 The think time is exponential distribution with a mean of 3.5 seconds.
-We vary the number of concurrent sessions from 50 to 300 and each run lasts 300 seconds with a 120 seconds warm up.
+We vary the workload from 100 to 300 and each run lasts 300 seconds with a 120 seconds warm up.
 Unlike the TPC-W experiments, we use the same set of input parameters obtained during profiling to predict the performance for different workloads.
 The results of response time and throughput are depicted in Figure 8.
 Even using the same set of model input parameters, the model can still accurately predict the performance for different workloads.
+We also noticed that the model works accurately when the system throughput approaches maximum.
+It implies that we can use a set of workloadindependent model input parameters obtained during profiling to effectively predict the performance under different workloads.